microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 * decodes B into resource C

 then A and C contain the same data.

+Note that this section describes MipRegionUsed feedback maps.
+Transitivity is not guaranteed for MinMip feedback maps in general.

+This is related to the conservative behavior of sampler feedback: for example, suppose you're encoding a MinMip feedback map with 5 mips, and the last paired mip is size 1x1.
+  * The source buffer you encode contains no mip (0xff) everywhere except a single texel containing index 4.
+  * When you decode that feedback, there won't be any feedback which points to no mip (0xff).
+All the returned mip levels contained in the resulting buffer will be 4.

+The conservative behavior of sampler feedback in general is mentioned here, because take the example above: but instead of encoding you're simply writing feedback.
+Something somewhere tries to load the tail mip.
+When you decode that feedback, all returned mip level values will contain a number <= 4.
+You get the most amount of precision for mip zero, but lower levels of precision for mips thereafter.

 ### Feedback maps for texture arrays
 Feedback maps for paired texture arrays are supported, but the feedback map and the paired texture array need to have the same array size.